5 Green Cleaning Essentials – Everything you need to keep your home clean on a budget without using harsh, dangerous chemicals.

 I put one drop each of tea tree, thieves, and lavender essential oils on my wool dryer balls to keep my clothes smelling lovely and to add some germ protection during the winter especially.

 Related: 5 Easy Ways to Save Money on Laundry

 I put 2 drops of sweet orange essential oil in along with the citric acid to keep the dishwasher smelling nice.
 It’s my replacement for “citrus-scented” detergents.

 I’ve said it before and I’ll say it again: I just love having my home smelling nice.
 Before I started paying attention to labels or added chemicals, I was an avid Febreze user.
 And I mean every room in the house had a spray bottle.
 I needed to find a healthier replacement for Febreze in my house, so I found some little tips to use essential oils for a nice replacement.
 I like to use these bottles since they’re glass, but you can use any spray bottle you’d like.
 For the 2 oz. bottle, use 1/2 oz. witch hazel, then fill the rest with distilled water and add 8-10 drops of whatever essential oil you’d like (I have some different blend ideas here and here).

 Using baking soda (you can get it in bulk here) seems like it might be a pretty basic idea, but I’ve used this so much around my house, it’s a little crazy!
 It’s non-toxic, it’s so inexpensive, and you can get it almost anywhere.

 In the bathtub.

 Take some baking soda, add some water, grab the scrub brush and scrub the bathtub if it gets discolored or gross.
 Works every time.
-Might take a little bit of elbow grease, but the results are worth it.
+This is one of those green cleaning essentials that might take a little bit of elbow grease, but the results are worth it.